Small red gift box with twine ribbon on dark brown wood table

 Liberty University in Lynchburg, Virginia, is another private institution that doesn’t stray too far from typical private school traits: it’s a church-affiliated university that’s very selective (only 24% of students are accepted) with a tuition of over $20,000 for both in-state and out-of-state residents, not including room and board.
 However, it has an outstanding amount of undergraduate (and graduate) students: their total enrollment exceeds 100,000, almost half of which are undergrads!
 This number exceeds many public school populations, like the University of Texas at Austin, a huge state school with just over 40,000 undergraduate students.
 Liberty’s big student body equals a student-faculty ratio of 24:1—on the high side for a private school.

-The College of William and Mary, in Williamsburg, Virginia, is one of the original “Public Ivies” because it has many private university characteristics but is financially supported by the state.
+William & Mary is a university in Williamsburg, Virginia, and one of the original “Public Ivies” because it has many private university characteristics but is financially supported by the state.
 Not only does it have a small student population (over 6,000 undergraduates), it also has a 12:1 student-faculty ratio.
-In addition, it is extremely selective in admission, with a 36% acceptance rate.
+In addition, admission is extremely selective, with a 36% acceptance rate.
 Being one of the Public Ivies means it also has a more selective acceptance rate than many other public colleges.

 Clemson University